beartype/beartype/README.rst

 Developers
 ==========

-Let's contribute `pull requests`_ to ``beartype`` for the good of Pythonistas everywhere!
-The [primary author of ``beartype`` is a friendly beardless Canadian fellow](github.com/leycec) who guarantees that he will *always* be nice and congenial and promptly merge all requests that pass continuous integration (CI) tests.
+Let's contribute `pull requests`_ to ``beartype`` for the good of Python.
+The `primary maintainer of this repository is a friendly beardless Canadian guy
+<leycec_>`__ who guarantees that he will *always* be nice and congenial and
+promptly merge all requests that pass continuous integration (CI) tests.

-And thanks for merely reading this section.
-Like all open-source software, ``beartype`` thrives on community contributions, interest, and activity.
-That means **you,** stalwart GitHub hero.
+And thanks for merely reading this section!
+Like all open-source software, ``beartype`` thrives on community contributions, activity, and interest. *That means you, stalwart GitHub hero.*

-The current codebase has two main areas of focused need for volunteer development, listed in decreasing order of importance and increasing order of complexity.
+The current codebase has two main areas of need for volunteer development, listed in decreasing order of importance and increasing order of complexity.
+In simpler words, start with the first.

 Deep Checking
 -------------

-So, you want to help ``beartype`` deeply type-check even *more* type hints than it already does.
+So, you want to help ``beartype`` deeply type-check even *more* type hints than it already does?
 Let us help you help us, because you are awesome.

 First, an egregious lore dump.
 It's commonly assumed that ``beartype`` only internally implements a single type-checker.
 After all, every *other* static and runtime type-checker only internally implements a single type-checker.
-Why would a type-checker implement multiple divergent overlapping type-checkers and... what would that even mean?
+Why would a type-checker internally implement several divergent overlapping type-checkers and... what would that even mean?

-While sensible, this assumption is actually *not* the case for ``beartype``.
+While sensible, that assumption is actually *not* the case for ``beartype``.
 Externally, of course, ``beartype`` presents itself as a single type-checker.
-Internally, however, ``beartype`` implements itself as a two-pass series of orthogonal type-checkers.
+Internally, ``beartype`` is implemented as a two-phase series of orthogonal type-checkers.
 Why?
 Because efficiency, which is the reason we are all here.
-These checkers are (in the order in which callables decorated by ``beartype`` perform them at runtime):
+These type-checkers are (in the order in which callables decorated by ``beartype`` perform them at runtime):

 #. **Testing phase.** In this fast first pass, each callable decorated by
    ``@beartype`` only *tests* whether all parameters passed to and values returned from the current call to that callable satisfy all type hints annotating that callable.
-This phase does *not* raise human-readable exceptions in the event that one or more parameters or return values fails to satisfy a type hint annotating that callable. ``@beartype`` highly optimizes this phase by dynamically generating one wrapper function wrapping each decorated callable with unique pure-Python performing these tests in O(1) constant-time.
-This phase is *always* unconditionally performed by:
+This phase does *not* raise human-readable exceptions (in the event that one or more parameters or return values fails to satisfy these hints). ``@beartype`` highly optimizes this phase by dynamically generating one wrapper function wrapping each decorated callable with unique pure-Python performing these tests in O(1) constant-time.
+This phase is *always* unconditionally performed by code dynamically generated and returned by:

-   * The fast-as-lightning ``pep_code_check_hint()`` function defined by the `"beartype._decor._code._pep._pephint" <beartype pephint_>`__ submodule,
+   * The fast-as-lightning ``pep_code_check_hint()`` function declared in the `"beartype._decor._code._pep._pephint" submodule <beartype pephint_>`__,
-     which generates memoized O(1) code type-checking an arbitrary object against an arbitrary PEP-compliant type hint by iterating over all child hints nested in that hint with a highly optimized breadth-first search (BFS) exploiting extreme caching.
+     which generates memoized O(1) code type-checking an arbitrary object against an arbitrary PEP-compliant type hint by iterating over all child hints nested in that hint with a highly optimized breadth-first search (BFS) leveraging extreme caching, fragile cleverness, and other salacious micro-optimizations.

 #. **Error phase.** In this slow second pass, each call to a callable decorated
-   by ``@beartype`` that fails the fast first pass (i.e., due to one or more parameters or return values failing to satisfy a type hint annotating that callable) recursively discovers the underlying exact cause of this failure and raises a human-readable exception detailing this cause. ``@beartype`` does *not* highly optimize this phase.
+   by ``@beartype`` that fails the fast first pass (due to one or more parameters or return values failing to satisfy these hints) recursively discovers the exact underlying cause of that failure and raises a human-readable exception precisely detailing that cause. ``@beartype`` does *not* optimize this phase whatsoever.
 Whereas the implementation of the first phase is uniquely specific to each decorated callable and constrained to O(1) constant-time non-recursive operation, the implementation of the second phase is generically shared between all decorated callables and